grisuno/LazyOwn/README.md

 1. Validates the target IP or hostname specified in the line argument.
 2. If line is "find", it executes the certipy find command to enumerate AD CS.
 3. If line is "shadow", it prompts for an account and executes the certipy shadow command.
+4. If line is "req", it prompts for user details and executes the certipy req command to request a certificate.
+5. If line is "auth", it prompts for PFX details and executes the certipy auth command for authentication.
+6. If line is "update", it prompts for user details and executes the certipy account update command.
-4. If line does not match "pass", "hash", "find", or "shadow", it displays an error message with usage instructions.
+7. If line does not match any valid actions, it displays an error message with usage instructions.

 Parameters:
 line (str): Command argument specifying the action mode.
             If "find", it enumerates AD CS.
             If "shadow", it abuses shadow credentials for account takeover.
+            If "req", it requests a certificate.
+            If "auth", it authenticates using a PFX file.
+            If "update", it updates user information.
-            If neither, it displays an error message with usage instructions.
+            If none of these, it displays an error message with usage instructions.

 Returns:
 None